codedealer/imgur-upload/README.md

 MAX_FILE_SIZE_MB=200
 CONCURRENT_UPLOADS=1
 HTTPS_PROXY=http://127.0.0.1:8080  # Optional
-GC_PROXY=https://your-proxy-service.run.app  # Optional Google Cloud Run proxy PROXY_SECRET=your_generated_secret_key  # Required when using GC_PROXY
+GC_PROXY=https://your-proxy-service.vercel.app  # Optional Vercel serverless proxy
+PROXY_SECRET=your_generated_secret_key  # Required when using GC_PROXY
 ```

-## Google Cloud Run Proxy
+## Vercel Serverless Proxy

-This project includes a Google Cloud Run proxy server that can be deployed to handle API requests on your behalf.
+This project includes a Vercel serverless proxy that can be deployed to handle API requests on your behalf.
 This is useful for:

 - Centralized API credential management
 - Request logging and monitoring
 - Avoiding direct API calls from your local machine
 - Secured access with authorization tokens
+- **Free deployment** with generous usage limits

 ### Deployment Options